asathoor/geomancy/README.md

 ### Mac

-Save the two files here:
+On a Mac you'll have to find out where Fortune's files are kept.
+On my system they are here:

 ~~~~~
 /opt/homebrew/opt/fortune/share/games/fortune
 ~~~~~

+As above just copy the two files to the directory.

 ### Create a new *.dat file